 How to Create Carousel Posts

 Are you a newbie in creating Instagram Carousels?
-If so, check out these two ways to create them.
+If so, I’m going to show you three ways to create them.

 Click on the square stacked icon at the bottom right-hand side of the selected photo.